 For more information on the Stuarts and other counter-intuitive facts of ancient and medieval history, see Anthony Esolen’s The Politically Incorrect Guide to Western Civilization.

-The first Stuart monarch, James I of England and VI of Scotland, succeeded to the throne of England when Elizabeth I died.
+The first English monarch of the Stuarts, James I of England and VI of Scotland, succeeded to the throne of England when Elizabeth I died.
 He was the son of Mary Queen of Scots by her second husband Lord Darnley, and great-great grandson of Henry VIII’s sister Margaret.

-In all there were seven Stuart monarchs: James I, Charles I, Charles II, James II, William III and Mary II Anne.
+In all there were seven monarchs among the Stuarts: James I, Charles I, Charles II, James II, William III and Mary II Anne.
 The period from 1649 to 1660 was an interregnum (time without a monarch), that saw the development of the Commonwealth under Oliver Cromwell.